Vyvanse Side Effects, Short-Term and Long-Term Effects, and Treatment

 - Withdrawal symptoms appear with cessation of use.

-If you or someone you know suffers from an addiction to Vyvanse or any other drug, call our helpline at to speak to a treatment support representative about recovery options.
+If you or someone you know suffers from an addiction to Vyvanse or any other drug, call our free helpline at to speak to a treatment support representative about recovery options.

 Vyvanse Withdrawal Treatment